cyrraz/plothist/docs/usage/misc.rst

          The path to save the PDF to.
 Should end with `.pkl`.
 Default is "pdf.pkl". npoints : int, optional
          The number of points to evaluate the PDF at.
-Default is 10000. verbose : bool, optional
+Default is 10000.
-         Whether to print progress.
-Default is True.

       Returns
       -------